-- Limit or rid your code of custom cookies for authentication or session management purposes, such as "remember me" type functionality or home grown single-sign on functionality.
-This does not apply to robust, well proven SSO or federated authentication solutions.
-Use the session management of the application server. - Use a single authentication mechanism with appropriate strength and number of factors.
+- Only use the inbuilt session management mechanism.
+Do not write or use secondary session handlers under any circumstances - Do not accept new, preset or invalid session identifiers from the URL or in the request.
+This is called a session fixation attack - Limit or rid your code of custom cookies for authentication or session management purposes, such as "remember me" type functionality or home grown single-sign on functionality.
+This does not apply to robust, well proven SSO or federated authentication solutions - Use a single authentication mechanism with appropriate strength and number of factors.
 Make sure that this mechanism is not easily subjected to spoofing or replay attacks.
-Do not make this mechanism overly complex, which then may become subject to its own attack - Implement a strong password policy when allowing passwords.
-A strong password policy will prevent easy to guess passwords like words from a dictionary, but will also require account lockout when guessing passwords and more.
-This can be implemented using JAAS, but is now a feature in most application servers.
-See reference Informit01. - Do not allow the login process to start from an unencrypted page.
+Do not make this mechanism overly complex, which then may become subject to its own attack

+- Do not allow the login process to start from an unencrypted page.
 Always start the login process from a second, encrypted page with a fresh or new session token to prevent credential or session stealing, phishing attacks and session fixation attacks - Consider Regenerating a new session upon successful authentication or privilege level change. - Ensure that every page has a logout link.
 Logout should destroy all server side session state and client side cookies.
 Consider human factors: do not ask for confirmation as users will end up just closing the tab or window rather than logging out successfully - Use a timeout period that automatically logs out an inactive session as per the value of the data being protected (shorter is always better) - Use only strong ancillary authentication functions (questions and answers, password reset) as these are credentials in the same way usernames and passwords or tokens are credentials.
-Apply a one-way hash to answers to prevent disclosure attacks - Do not expose any session identifiers or any portion of valid credentials in URLs or logs (no session rewriting or storing the user's password in log files) - Require the user to enter the old password when the user changes to a new password - Do not rely upon spoofable credentials as the sole form of authentication, such as IP addresses or address range masks, DNS or reverse DNS lookups, referrer headers or similar - Be careful of sending secrets to registered e-mail addresses (see RSNAKE01 in the references) as a mechanism for password resets.
+Apply a one-way hash to answers to prevent disclosure attacks - Do not expose any session identifiers or any portion of valid credentials in URLs or logs (no session rewriting or storing the user's password in log files) - Check the old password when the user changes to a new password - Do not rely upon spoofable credentials as the sole form of authentication, such as IP addresses or address range masks, DNS or reverse DNS lookups, referrer headers or similar - Be careful of sending secrets to registered e-mail addresses (see RSNAKE01 in the references) as a mechanism for password resets.
 Use limited-time-only random numbers to reset access and send a follow up e-mail as soon as the password has been reset.
-Be careful of allowing self-registered users changing their e-mail address send a message to the previous e-mail address before enacting the change - Add a security constraint in web.xml for every URL that requires HTTPS
+Be careful of allowing self-registered users changing their e-mail address send a message to the previous e-mail address before enacting the change